-510 Figure 17: Percentiles of (a) aerosol number concentration for diameter >10 nm, (b) aerosol

-- 511 number concentration for diameter >100 nm, (c) CCN number concentration for supersaturation - 512 SS=0.1%, and (d) CCN number concentration for supersaturation SS=0.5% for all aircraft - 513 measurements between 0-3 km in SOCRATES binned by 1° latitude bins. - 514 - 515 4.
-Summary
+Figure 17: Percentiles of (a) aerosol number concentration for diameter >10 nm, (b) aerosol number concentration for diameter >100 nm, (c) CCN number concentration for supersaturation SS=0.1%, and (d) CCN number concentration for supersaturation SS=0.5% for all aircraft measurements between 0-3 km in SOCRATES binned by 1° latitude bins.

+4. Summary

-516 A Python-based ESM aerosol-cloud diagnostics (ESMAC Diags) package is developed to quantify the 517 performance of the DOE's E3SM atmospheric model using ARM and NCAR field campaign 518 measurements.
+A Python-based ESM aerosol-cloud diagnostics (ESMAC Diags) package is developed to quantify the performance of the DOE's E3SM atmospheric model using ARM and NCAR field campaign measurements.
 The first version of this diagnostics package focuses on aerosol properties.
-The 519 measurements include aerosol number, size distribution, chemical composition, and CCN collected from 520 surface, aircraft, and ship platforms needed to assess how well the aerosol lifecycle is represented across 521 spatial and temporal scales which will subsequently impact uncertainties in aerosol radiative forcing 522 estimates.
-Currently, the diagnostics cover the field campaigns of ACE-ENA, HI-SCALE, 523 MAGIC/CSET, and MARCUS/SOCRATES over Northeastern Atlantic, Continental U.S., Northeastern 524 Pacific, and Southern Ocean, respectively.
-The code structure is designed to be flexible and modular so 525 that evaluation against new field campaigns or additional datasets can be easily implemented.
-Since there is no one instrument that can measure the entire aerosol size distribution, we have constructed merged 526 527 aerosol size distributions from two or more ARM instruments to better assess predicted size distributions.
-528 An "aircraft simulator" is used to extract aerosol and meteorological model variables along flight paths 529 that vary in space and time.
-Similarly, the aircraft simulator is applied to ship tracks in which the altitude

-530 remains fixed at sea level.

-531 The version 1 of ESMAC Diags package can provide various types of diagnostics and metrics, percentiles by height, percentiles by latitude, mean statistics of aerosol number concentration, and more.
+The measurements include aerosol number, size distribution, chemical composition, and CCN collected from surface, aircraft, and ship platforms needed to assess how well the aerosol lifecycle is represented across spatial and temporal scales which will subsequently impact uncertainties in aerosol radiative forcing estimates.
+Currently, the diagnostics cover the field campaigns of ACE-ENA, HI-SCALE, MAGIC/CSET, and MARCUS/SOCRATES over Northeastern Atlantic, Continental U.S., Northeastern Pacific, and Southern Ocean, respectively.
+The code structure is designed to be flexible and modular for future extension to other field campaigns or additional datasets.
+Since there is no one instrument that can measure the entire aerosol size distribution, we have constructed merged aerosol size distributions from two or more ARM instruments to better assess predicted size distributions.
+An "aircraft simulator" is used to extract aerosol and meteorological model variables along flight paths that vary in space and time.
+Similarly, the aircraft simulator is applied to ship tracks in which the altitude remains fixed at sea level.
+The version 1 of ESMAC Diags package provides various types of diagnostics and metrics, including timeseries, diurnal cycles, mean aerosol size distribution, pie charts for aerosol composition, percentiles by height, percentiles by latitude, mean statistics of aerosol number concentration, and more.
+This allows quantification of model performance predicting aerosol number, size, composition, vertical distribution, spatial distribution (along ship tracks or aircraft tracks) and new particle formation events.
+A full set of diagnostics plots and metrics for simulations used in this paper are available at https://portal.nersc.gov/project/m3525/sqtang/ESMAC Diags v1/forGMD/webpage/ and are archived as an electronic supplement of this paper.
+This paper shows some examples to demonstrate the capability of ESMAC Diags to evaluate EAMv1 simulated aerosol properties.
+The diagnostics package also allows multiple simulations in one plot to compare different models or model versions.
+It can also be applied to evaluate other ESMs with necessary modifications to fit different model output formats.
+Because in-situ aerosol measurements are usually collected at high temporal frequency (typically 1 second to a minute) over fine spatial volumes, there is a spatiotemporal scale mismatch with the standard climate model resolution (usually 1-degree grid spacing with hourly output).
+This is a limitation that cannot be completely overcome and must be accepted to perform model-observation comparisons necessary for identifying shortcomings in model representation of aerosol, cloud, and aerosol-cloud interaction processes that are the primary source for uncertainties in prediction of future climate.
+As new versions of E3SM become available that has grid spacings as small as a few kilometers via regionalrefined and convection-permitting global domains (e.g., Caldwell et al., 2021), spatiotemporal variabilities of aerosols at finer scales should be captured and be more compatible with fine resolution observations such that resolution impacts on statistical differences can be quantified.
+The diagnostics package will be applied to diagnose high resolution model output when the data are available.